 For years, filmmakers have faced uphill battles when it comes to making films and getting them out there for the world to see.
 Just finding funding for production on its own was (and still is) an amazing achievement.
 But once that a film is finished there’s still the matter of distribution.
 In this post, you’re going to learn how to sell your movie on the internet.

 Distribution is simply the process of releasing your film for public consumption.
 In the past, the entire distribution process was safeguarded by a bunch of powerful conglomerates.
-And after a tiring tour on festival circuit, many filmmakers went into deals with these companies, lucky to sign even a crappy distribution deal.
+And after a tiring tour on the festival circuit, many filmmakers went into deals with these companies, lucky to sign, even a crappy distribution deal.
 Thankfully, those days are done.

 5 Simple Steps To Help You Sell Your Movie On The Internet